fylein/fyle-platform-docs/docs/concepts/errors.md

     }
     ```
 2. When a *BulkError* is encountered, the response data is an array of objects which consists of the following keys:
-    1. *key* refers to the value that uniquely the identify the object from the array of objects that is passed as a parameter.
+    1. *key* refers to the value that uniquely identifies the object from the array of objects that is passed as a parameter.
     2. *message* gives reason for the failure of the message
     3. *row* indicates the index of the object in the data array that is passed by the user.

     Example:
     ``` json
     {